sdv-dev/GitMetrics/README.md

 ## Google Drive Integration

 GitMetrics is capable of reading and writing results in Google Spreadsheets.

-For this to work, the following is required:
+The following is required:

 1. The `output_path` needs to be given as a Google Drive path with the following format:
    `gdrive://<folder-id>/<filename>`.